NexarDeveloper/stock-locator-tool/README.md

-﻿# nexar-gpa-tool
+﻿# stock-locator-tool

-The GP&A tool is a React component that can be embedded onto your website.
-It provides search functionality to display offers for a part, powered by the [Nexar API](https://nexar.com/).
+The Stock Locator Tool is a React component that can be embedded onto your website.
+It provides search functionality to display offers and stock levels for a part, powered by the [Nexar API](https://nexar.com/).

 ## Prerequisites